 A regional team is linked to every Trust and hospital in England and North Wales.
-Each team works with the local healthcare community to ensure that the service provided by NHSBT is of the highest possible standard and to support clinical colleagues in Trusts to promote PBM.
+Each team works with the local healthcare community to ensure that the service provided by NHSBT is of the highest possible standard and to support clinical colleagues in Trusts to support the safe and appropriate use of blood.
 The team works in partnership with the other UK Blood Services and inputs into many national groups such as the NBTC, SHOT, National Comparative Audit (NCA) and Blood Consultative Committee (BCC).
 The team contribute to the development and dissemination of evidence based transfusion guidelines and policies.
 A key objective for the regional team is to support the activities of the RTC.